solid/process/solid-cg-charter.md

 ## Decision Policy

 To afford asynchronous decisions and organizational deliberation, any resolution (including publication decisions) taken in a face-to-face meeting or teleconference will be considered provisional.
-A call for consensus (CfC) will be issued for all resolutions (for example, via email, GitHub issue or web-based survey), with a response period from five to ten working days, depending on the chair's evaluation of the group consensus on the issue.
+A call for consensus (CfC) will be issued for all resolutions (for example, via email, GitHub issue, or web-based survey), with a response period of five to ten working days, depending on the chair's evaluation of the group consensus on the issue.
 If no objections are raised by the end of the response period, the resolution will be considered to have consensus as a resolution of the Community Group.

 All decisions made by the group should be considered resolved unless and until new information becomes available or unless reopened at the discretion of the Chairs.